Loading

 c-runner run --watch

-Auto-recompile the entire project on any file change.
+Auto-recompile the entire project on any .c or .cpp file change.

 c-runner main.c